hl7dk/KL-dk/input/pagecontent/StructureDefinition-KLCommonCareSocialFollowUp-intro.md

 Note that this ressource may reference an Encounter.
 Use this opportunity only if the follow-up takes place in an actual meeting between a practitioner and citizen.

+The focus of the follow-up can be documented in Observation.focus, so that it becomes explicite which conditions and interventions this follow-up result pertains to.

 ### Conversions between Danish information model and FHIR-profile

 Nedenstående tabel oversætter mellem de attributter der er defineret i den fælleskommunale informationsmodel (FKI), definerer kort den enkelte attribut på dansk og specificerer, hvilke af FHIR-profilens atributter, der skal bruges til specifikation af indholdet.